God of War (2018 video game): Sales

-During its release week in the United Kingdom, God of War became the fastest-selling entry in the franchise, selling 35% more physical copies than God of War III.
+During its release week in the United Kingdom, God of War became the fastest-selling entry in the franchise, selling 35% more physical units than God of War III.
 The game remained at the top of the all format sales chart for six consecutive weeks through April and May, setting a record for a PlayStation 4 exclusive having the most consecutive weeks at number one.
 It sold 46,091 units in its first week on sale in Japan, which placed it at number two on the sales chart.
 The game sold over 3.1 million units worldwide within three days of its release, making it the fastest-selling PlayStation 4 exclusive at the time.
 The game was the fastest-selling game of the month of its release and contributed to the PlayStation 4 being the best-selling console of that month.
 In total, the game sold over 5 million units in its first month, with 2.1 million in digital sales.
 By May 2019, the game had sold over 10 million units worldwide, making it the best-selling game in the series.
 By August 2021, total sales of the game had exceeded over 19.5 million units, making it the best-selling PlayStation 4 game.
-By March 2022, the PC version had sold 971,000 units, giving a total of over 20.4 million units sold.
+By March 2022, the Windows version had sold 971,000 units, giving a total of over 20.4 million units sold.
 By November 2022, the game had sold 23 million units.